ENSIWEB HIGHLIGHTS for 2012 - 15th Year of ENSIweb

 1. Alternative article to Women’s Brains: Confirmation Bias in Science by Physicist Chris Lee.
-Article describes two examples of confirmation bias.
-Includes the value of double-blind studies where judgment is involved in the results (as is common in many pseudoscience topics, where double-blind tests are not used, or used poorly).
+The article describes two examples of confirmation bias.
+It includes the value of double-blind studies where judgment is involved in the results (as is common in many pseudoscience topics, where double-blind tests are not used, or used poorly).

 Lee also shares one of his own experiences with a new scientific idea, develops a theoretical model, and tests the model (tries to destroy the model).
 He then shares what happened when he presented the idea to his peers at a conference.
 In this context, the author points out a key difference between science deniers and scientists.

 2. Investigative Study (New Lesson): Therapeutic Touch: An Inquiry

 Students perform a single-blind study that tests the “placebo effect” in friends and family.
 The placebo effect is a form of confirmation bias.
 Class discussions follow.

 27 October 2012

 NOS Additions to Site: What IS the Nature of Science?
 Go here to find these added pages: